kiriri/comfy-code/README.md

 const promptResult = await comfy.executePrompt(activeGroup, "print");
 ```

 The print option lets us see progress updates in the terminal.
+If you did not use `activeGroup`, replace it with an array containing at least all the output nodes.
+Comfy-Code will infer all dependency nodes by itself.

 Now all that's left is to run the script, which I use `ts-node` for.
 If you do not have ts-node installed globally, install it locally